reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 Big Apple Py is an organization which supports open source in New York City.
 They organize the annual Python conference [PyGotham](https://2018.pygotham.org/).
 They are a transparent and inclusive NYC organization which is committed to increasing diversity of speakers and attendees at PyGotham.
 They offer NYC PyLadies a booth at the conference free of charge.

 ### [SciPy](http://conference.scipy.org/)
 SciPy hosts the annual Scientific Computing with Python conference.
 There are generally two events, one in Austin, Texas and one in Europe.
 From their [past events](http://conference.scipy.org/past.html), it seems that some years there is also a conference in South America.
-They have a [Diversity Committee](https://scipy2018.scipy.org/ehome/299527/648148/).
+They have a [Diversity Committee](https://scipy2018.scipy.org/ehome/299527/648148/), and they offer diversity fellowships and assistance to first-time abstract submitters.

 ### [Django Girls](https://djangogirls.org/)